KingTamec/GD50xFinal_Project/README.md

 *and to get more familiar with working with the UnityEngine*

 ### Description
-It is a short ego-shooter adventure were the player has to fight his/her way to the endboss.
+This is a short ego-shooter adventure were the player has to fight his/her way to the endboss.
 On the way are continously spawning sphere shaped floating enemies which try to tackle the player or shoot spikes toward him/her.